sebii16/grit-build-tool/README.md

 # Grit

 **Grit is a simple build automation tool inspired by Make.
-It is currently still far from being finished and only supports simple variable expansion and command execution and a few extra features you can learn more about down below.**
+It is currently still early in development - for now it supports simple variable expansion, parallel and sequential command execution and a few extra features described below.**

 ## Installation